 Example: a business may look at the way it reports, manages and monitors incidents.

 You need to keep records to document how you meet the new safety standards and administer your Safety Management System.

 A Safety Management System needs to be informed by regular consultation with others, such as drivers and Affiliated Taxi Service Providers, so you will also need to keep records of this consultation.

-You are required to report certain types of incidents to the Point to Point Transport Commission.
+You are required to report certain types of incidents to the Point to Point Transport Commissioner.
 See the Notifiable Occurrences fact sheet for more information.